A History of the Azores

 as he escapes to Padanarum, takes the train to

-Wareham, where he’s caught, sent back to Penikese,
+Wareham, where he’s caught, returned to Penikese,

 after which they’re quick to fumigate the trolley.